PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Demolitionist/README.md

 During the day, the Demolitionist can declare that they wish to use their ability.
 If so, the Demolitionist points at any 2 players.
 They are marked with the Demolitionists **Charge** reminder.
 The Demolitionist loses their ability — put the Demolitionist's **No Ability** reminder token by the Demolitionist token.

 If a player marked **Charge** dies, the other does so too.
 If this is during the day.
 Immediately decare that the player has died.
 If this is during the night, mark them with the **Dead** reminder and wait until dawn to declare which players died during the night.
 (Do not say how.)

+### Examples
+> The Demolitionist publicly chooses themselves and the Gargoyle.
+That day the Demolitionist is executed, both the Demolitionist and the Gargoyle dies.

+> The Demolitionist publicly chooses the Overman and the Vessel.
+That day the Vessel is executed and no one dies, as the Vessel can’t die and since they don’t the Overman doesn’t die either.